# #

 “Raincheck Better Than Nothing“

-Compare Wegman’s CoronaVirus stock-out handling at…
+Compare Wegman’s stock-out strategies at…

 For all Stockout Merchandise Strategies resources see…